p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 published: true
 ---

-# Iot Module Week 2: Safety First!
+# Iot Week 2: Safety First!
 Hack

 littleBits are more than just toys; they are prototyping power we can use to solve bigger problems: inequity, neighborhood safety, tools that prevent accidents and the like.